Obrelix/Ultras---Match-day-beats/README.md

   - **Wildcard** — Unpredictable streaks of brilliance
 - **Rubber banding** — AI adjusts difficulty based on score difference.
 - **Mood indicator** — See when the AI is confident or struggling.
+- **Trash talk** — AI taunts appear during gameplay based on game events (misses, combo breaks, score lead).
+Messages use the rival club's colors.
+Can be toggled in settings.

 ### Progression System
 - **XP & Leveling** — Earn XP from scores, combos, and wins.
 Level up through 15 ranks from "Newcomer" to "Supreme Ultra".